tresoneur/SpotifyAuthServer/README.md

 ## Status of this project

 Further features are not likely to be introduced.
-The server has not been tested thoroughly.
+The server has not yet been tested thoroughly.

 ## Description of the project